Vocational placement schemes

 The placement is directly related to the specific units of competency/skill requirements of a qualification/course as nominated by a registered training organisation.

-In Queensland, vocational placement is governed by the Vocational Education, Training and Employment Act 2000 (the Act) and is administered by the Department of Education, Training and Employment under delegation from Skills Queensland.
+In Queensland, vocational placement is governed by the Vocational Education, Training and Employment Act 2000 (the Act) and is administered by the Department of Education, Training and Employment under delegation from the Chief Executive.

 If a student is placed into a work environment to develop and consolidate their skills and the placement is not recognised within the meaning of the Act, there is a risk that any or all of the following may arise: